 ALWAYS allow the engine to cool before servicing.
 NEVER attempt to service a hot engine.

-ALWAYS disconnect the spark plug wire and secure it away from the engine before performing maintenance or adjustments.
+ALWAYS disconnect the spark plug wire from the spark plug and secure it away from the engine before performing trowel maintenance or adjustments.

 ENGINE MAINTENANCE